Rajkumar0208/moneyro/README.md

-## TODO
+# Moneyro

-### Maximum priority
+Moneyro is still in very very alpha development and for now is not functional yet.

-  - CRUD account
+## Milestones

-  - categories section
+  - [] Charts
-  - account sections with totals(add filter)
+  - [] Sqlite Support
-  - create profile constructor
+  - [] CRUD Profile

-### Minor bug
+  - [] categories section

-  - buttons and inputs resizing
+  - [] account sections with totals(add filter)

 ### Minimum priority
-  - create a docker-compose.yml
+  - create a docker infrastructure to compile